metal-crow/Inventory-Watcher/README.md

 Linux Setup:
  * Change cargo.toml to only have `mysql="*"`, instead of the other mysql stuff
  * You must install openssl from the package manager, see https://github.com/sfackler/rust-openssl
- * Also dont forget to install gcc
+ * Also don't forget to install gcc, rust, and an sql database

 ###Features
 Server API (Rust):